Why do so many women complain about bowel problems after hysterectomy?

 Endometrial cells not only grow in the pelvic organs but can also exist in areas outside the uterus.

 Sometimes endometrial implants exist on the pelvic floor and on the front wall of the bowel.
-So if they are not removed along with the uterus, their hormonal activity will continue to cause bleeding, scaring and pain.
+So if they are not removed along with the uterus, their hormonal activity will continue to cause bleeding, scarring, and pain.

 Bowel problems after hysterectomy are often a part of the healing process.
-But when your bowels don’t get back to normal and these issues insist months after surgery you better contact your doctor and have this checked out.
+But when your bowels don’t get back to normal and these issues insist months after surgery you should contact your doctor and have this checked out.